 We are committed to understanding the diverse communities of Lancashire and we understand that we can only succeed in this by recognising and responding to the needs of the people we serve.
 We know that this is fundamental to enable engagement, to build trust and confidence and allow us to deliver the highest quality of service that we can.

 Our approach is structured with three strategic themes: OUR COMMUNITIES, OUR PEOPLE and OUR SERVICE.
-The plan supports and enables a cultural shift within Lancashire police that values difference by emphasising the values, beliefs and behaviours of our staff.
-Part of this cultural shift is in the move away from ‘equality’.
+The plan supports and enables a cultural shift within Lancashire Police, moving away from the traditional term ‘Equality’ and developing a more inclusive environment that values difference by emphasising the values, beliefs and behaviours of all our staff.

 Lancashire has a vibrant and dynamic population, influenced by immigration, globalisation and education, all of which influence and change concepts of inclusivity.
 This ever changing face of Lancashire provides us with an exciting opportunity to employ people and work with people from a wide variety of backgrounds.
 We must be active leaders in the field of diversity, promoting good practice and providing support to our partners, taking those values and beliefs back into the wider community.